gchq/Vanguard/CONTRIBUTING.md

 ### Breaking changes and deprecation

-Since we are still pre-1.0, [SemVer] states that any release may contain breaking changes.
+Vanguard is still in beta, so breaking changes may be made without warning.
+(Technically, this contradicts [SemVer], but due to internal constraints our first public release had to be v3.0.0.)
 However, breaking changes should not be made without warning.

 Any breaking changes must have a deprecation period of at least **one minor release, or one month (whichever is longer),** before the breaking change is made.
 If the change